Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 831-241-7501

 CruzMedMo offers only walk-ins for vaccines and boosters, typically on Wednesdays and Fridays between 9 a.m. and 4 p.m.
-However, no appointments are available this coming Friday, and the next walk-in day is scheduled for Dec.
-15.
+However, no current times were listed for the current week as of Monday.

 Emeline Health Center